 For most people, the body heals naturally when it has a wound.
-But some wounds may be slow to heal, and specialized treatment may be required at our Wound Center.
-Non-healing wounds can occur for many reasons, including diabetes or other chronic disease, poor circulation, nutritional status or age and body size.
+But some wounds may be slow to heal, and you may require specialized treatment at our Wound Center.
+Non-healing wounds can occur for many reasons, including diabetes or other chronic diseases, poor circulation, nutritional status or age, and body size.

 Our clinic is located across the street from Crisp Regional Hospital.

 By appointment, Monday-Friday, 8 a.m. to 4:30 p.m.